KayLotura2/roll-character/README.md

 Roll Character is intended to be a single-page web app that allows for the dynamic creation of robust non-player characters, with a comprehensive gender, attraction-model, and pronoun profile.
-They will also have an origin, a background, a quirk, a belief, and a trouble.
+They will also have an aesthetic, a background, a quirk, a belief, and a trouble.